My Haas Welcome,

 Connect the separate ground line to the ground bus to the left of the terminals.

-Refer to Haas Main CIrcuit Breaker - Torque Specifications for what value to torque the circuit breaker power leads.
+Refer to Haas Main Circuit Breaker - Torque Specifications for what value to torque the circuit breaker power leads.

 Note: Make sure that the leads actually go into the terminal-block clamps .
 (A poor connection will cause the machine to run intermittently or have other problems, such as servo overloads.)
 To check, simply pull on the wires after the screws are tightened.